More ways to save money on airfare: Fly the cheapest days, avoid the most expensive days, and what to do when you can’t fly the exact days you want.

 - Cheapest days to fly, U.S. domestic: Usually Tuesdays, Wednesdays, Saturdays

 - Cheapest days to fly, international: Weekdays are usually cheaper than weekends

-Remember, we say ‘usually’ so this rule may not be true every time you shop.
-When you shop for tickets, always compare fares but also compare prices for slightly different travel days.
-An easy way to target the cheapest days to fly within a month is by using the Getaway Map.
+Remember, we say ‘usually’ because this rule is not true for every single route.
+When shopping for tickets, always compare fares but also compare prices for different travel days, a day or two earlier, and later.

 What Makes These Days Cheap

 Why are the ‘cheapest days’ cheap?It’s a matter of demand; most people don’t want to fly on a Tuesday, Wednesday or Saturday so airlines have trouble filling their planes.
 And because empty seats bring in no revenue, airlines fill them by lowering prices.

 TIP: Many airline sales feature airfares that are only good for travel on Tuesday, Wednesday or Saturday.

 Don’t Fly These Days

 Something else to keep in mind when you shop for airfare.